kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>For employers, they gained access to a wider talent pool.
 A startup in Tennessee could now hire a Silicon Valley-bred web developer if they wanted to.</p>

-<p>Financially-speaking, this helped businesses...they no longer needed to hire 20 devs, pay them USD$100,000+ a year, lease them office space and then maintain it with electricity, custodians, etc. They just needed to hire 20 devs and pay them USD$100,000+ a year.</p>
+<p>This helped businesses financially.
+They no longer needed to hire 20 devs, pay them USD$100,000+ a year, lease them office space and then maintain it with electricity, custodians, etc. They just needed to hire 20 devs and pay them USD$100,000+ a year.</p>

 <p>Every job I applied for was either fully remote or hybrid.
 I would have applied for in-office jobs, it's just that none of the ones I applied to offered that.</p>

-<p>So yes, developers currently have options when they job-search...this may change some day but it's how it is now.
-However, the tragedy of Covid-19 is the reason for this.</p>
+<p>So yes, developers currently have options when they job-search.
+But the tragedy of Covid-19 is the reason for this.</p>

 <p>I'm thankful to have a lot of options but I wouldn't have them if Covid never happened.
 In this case, I'd be fine if I didn't have a lot of options</p>
 </li>